 About the book

 Classic film noir was Hollywood’s dark cinema of crime and corruption.
-It was a genre underpinned by a tone of existential cynicism, which stripped bare the myth of the American Dream and offered a bleak nightmare vision of a fragmented society that rhymed with many of the social realities of post-war America.
+It was a genre underpinned by a tone of existential cynicism that stripped bare the myth of the American Dream and offered a bleak nightmare vision of a fragmented society, reflecting many of the social realities of post-war America.
 Mean Streets and Raging Bulls, initially published in hardback in 1997, was the first book-length study of the neo-noir phenomenon.
-It explores how, since its apparent demise in the late fifties, the noir genre was revitalised in the post-Vietnam, post-studio era of US cinema, examining a nation coming to terms with the effects of war in Vietnam, political scandal, assassinations, counterculture and the rise of neoliberalism.
+It explores how, since its apparent demise in the late fifties, the noir genre was revitalised in the post-studio era of US cinema, examining a nation coming to terms with the effects of war in Vietnam, political scandal, assassinations, counterculture and the rise of neoliberalism.

 Mean Streets and Raging Bulls is divided into two sections.
 In the first, the evolution of film noir is contextualised in relation to industrial transformation, as well as the political, social and cultural history of the United States from WWII to the mid-1990s.
 In the second, the evolution of neo-noir and its connection with classic film noir is illustrated by detailed reference to films representative of the decades in which they were made: Chinatown, Night Moves and Taxi Driver in the seventies; After Hours, Blood Simple and Sea of Love in the eighties; and Reservoir Dogs, Romeo is Bleeding and One False Move in the nineties.